bmezaris/subclass_deep_neural_networks/README.md

 To run the code use Pytorch 1.1.0 and Tensorflow 1.13.1 or later.

+## Updates

+Code for the creation of subclasses in Tensorflow is coming soon!

 ## Usage

 To run the code for the different datasets and networks use the corresponding settings described in the paper.
 For instance, for cifar10, cifar100, and svhn with vgg16 use: